segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 #### Scenario #2 - Multi-day, multi-device, single login

 In this scenario, the person uses both a web browser, and a mobile application to interact with your site.
 In each case, they are assigned a different `anonymousId`.
-In this scenario, the user signs up on the web browser, so their _web_ session is assigned a `userId`.
+In this scenario, the user signs up on the web browser, so Segment assigns their _web_ session a `userId`.
 However, because they do not log in on the mobile application, Segment cannot tie the mobile activity to this specific user.
 Their mobile application activity remains anonymous unless they log in on the mobile application.

 ![](images/identify-bp-3.png)